-The stunning rock formations with numerous roads and trails winding through the area are a great place for auto touring, cycling, hiking, rock climbing, trail running, horseback riding, fishing, and camping.
+The stunning rock formations with numerous roads and trails winding through the area are a great place for auto touring, cycling, hiking, rock climbing, trail running, horseback riding, and fishing.
 Photographic opportunities abound and the Mobius Arch is a favorite place for picture taking.
 Sunsets are often astoundingly beautiful.

-Although only a few miles from town this 30,000-acre protected area can give one the feeling of being ‘way out there.’
-A campsite nestled among the rocks with awesome views of Mt.
+Although only a few miles from town this 18,600-acre National Scenic Area can give one the feeling of being ‘way out there.’
+Hidden coves and arches rocks with awesome views of Mt.
 Whitney and the Sierra Nevada can provide hours of contemplative solitude or a great place for plein-air painting.
 A mountain bike ride on the rough and ready trails can be challenging and exciting.
 A ramble around the monoliths or scramble to the top yields ever-changing views.

 Who Is Going to Love It

 The Alabama Hills is a great place for families – especially those that have different wants and needs.
 If grandma and grandpa want a leisurely drive or an easy chair in a quiet camping spot, while mom, dad and the kids go for a hike or bike ride, this is the place.
-Options for dispersed camping are plentiful to find your own spot for secluded tent camping or multi-family RV camp sites.
+Developed campgrounds are plentiful providing tent camping or multi-family RV camp sites.
 Perching your overnight accommodations in developed campgrounds also safeguards the Scenic Area’s plants, solitude and unobstructed viewsheds.

 It’s only minutes from town and the Museum of Western Film History, where everyone can explore the museum’s extensive collection of real movie costumes, movie cars, props, posters, and other memorabilia.
 Then take a self guided tour (a brochure is available at the museum) of Movie Road in the Alabama Hills and get an up close view of the actual locations of so many pictures filmed here.